philiplinden/bevy_repl/README.md

 ### Startup ordering (PostStartup)

-- __Why__: In pretty mode, the prompt reserves the bottom lines with a terminal scroll region.
-Startup prints (like instructions) should run after this region is established to avoid overlapping the prompt.
+- __Why__: Startup prints (like instructions) should run after the REPL initializes to avoid interleaving with prompt setup.
 - __How__: Use the global `ScrollRegionReadySet` to order your startup prints.
-This label exists in all builds; in minimal mode it’s a no-op.

 ```rust
 use bevy::prelude::*;